mhaack/mh-site/src/posts/2025-04-22-weather-cards-in-home-assistant-my-top-picks.md

 ---
-title: "Weather Cards in Home Assistant: My Top Picks"
+title: 'Weather Cards in Home Assistant: My Top Picks'
 description: This Home Assistant guide compares popular weather cards including the built-in Weather Forecast Card and community alternatives like Clock Weather Card, Platinum Weather Card, and Simple Weather Card.
 The author provides setup instructions and recommendations for choosing between minimalist or feature-rich weather displays for your dashboard.
 category: project
 tags:
  - home-assistant
  - home-automation
 images:
  feature: /assets/images/weather_hero.png
 date: 2025-04-22
 ---

 Whether you want to see if you need an umbrella, trigger garden automation, or just want a nice weather forecast, it's easy to integrate weather data into your [Home Assistant](https://www.home-assistant.io/).
 I don't think I need to explain why having weather information on your Home Assistant dashboard is helpful.
 Almost every Home Assistant user has a weather card on the dashboard.

 But there's a bit more to it than just connecting a weather integration - you also need a suitable weather card.
 Many people have one on their home dashboard.
 It is one of the first cards you see when you open Home Assistant in your app or browser.
 So you want a nice, clean weather card that shows you all the information you need.